Calendar of events for the week

 MALIBU HIGH SCHOOL SPRING MUSICAL: ‘YOU’RE A GOOD MAN, CHARLIE BROWN’

-Malibu High School presents, ‘You’re A Good Man, Charlie Brown.’
-The musical is a revue of songs and vignettes based on the beloved Charles Shulz comic strip.
-With charm, wit and heart, ‘You’re A Good Man, Charlie Brown’ explores life’s greatest questions through the eyes of Charlie Brown and the entire Peanuts gang, as they play baseball, struggle with homework, sing songs, swoon over their crushes, and celebrate the joys of friendship.
+Malibu High School presents, “You’re A Good Man, Charlie Brown.”
+The musical is a revue of songs and vignettes based on “Peanuts,” the beloved Charles Shulz comic strip.
+With charm, wit and heart, “You’re A Good Man, Charlie Brown” explores life’s greatest questions through the eyes of Charlie Brown and the entire “Peanuts” gang, as they play baseball, struggle with homework, sing songs, swoon over their crushes, and celebrate the joys of friendship.
 The show is good for all audiences.
-The show runs from April 29 and 30 at 7 p.m. and May 1, at 2 p.m.
+The show runs April 29 and 30 at 7 p.m. and May 1 at 2 p.m.
 To purchase tickets, visit: malibuhs.booktix.com.

 COLORING PROGRAM

 Did you know that coloring helps relieve stress?
 Join a free coloring program led by Judy Merrick at Malibu Bluffs Park Michael Landon Center.
-Wednesday’s from 1 p.m. to 2 p.m.
-RSVP by calling the Malibu Senior Center at 310.456.2489.
+Wednesdays from 1 to 2 p.m.
+RSVP by calling the Malibu Senior Center at (310) 456.2489.
 Ext.
 357.

 CARDIO SALSA

-An energetic Latin dance workout that incorporates salsa, cha-cha, and merengue in an easy-to-follow format.
+Cardio Salsa is an energetic Latin dance workout that incorporates salsa, cha-cha, and merengue in an easy-to-follow format.
 No dance experience needed.
-Wednesday’s at Malibu Bluffs Park Michael Landon Center from 11:30 to 12:30.
+Wednesdays at Malibu Bluffs Park Michael Landon Center from 11:30 a.m. to 12:30 p.m.
 Cost $20-$25.
 Pre-registration online at: MalibuCity.org/Register.

 KNITTING

-Knit with Sheila Rosenthal.
-Organized every Monday and Friday at Malibu Bluffs Park.
-From 9 a.m. to 10:30 a.m.
-This is an ongoing drop in complimentary programs.
+Knit with Sheila Rosenthal is organized every Monday and Friday at Malibu Bluffs Park from 9 to 10:30 a.m.
+This is an ongoing drop-in complimentary program.
 No experience required.

 CHAIR YOGA